|

 One persistent dev environment

-(install deps, configure
+once (install deps, configure

 .env files, get the